yorku-ease/DataMigrationBenchmarkingTool/README.md

 # Manual for using the data migration tool

 ## Overview
+A benchmarking tool that allows users to transfer files while compressing or decompressing them in real-time based on their preferences.
+The tool enables users to set transfer limits and generates a CSV report that displays the time taken for each step of the transfer process.

 ## Physical Requirements
 - 1 machine containing the files to be transferred, called local server.